shopware/shopware/adr/2020-08-28-CustomField-label-loading-in-storefront.md

 ## Context

-We want to provide the third party developers the labels of custom fields in the storefront.
+We want to provide the labels of custom fields in the storefront to third party developers.
 On one hand we could add the labels to every loaded entity, but this will cause a heavy leak of performance and the labels are often not used in the template.